 When you are running an offer on a traffic source, the money goes into traffic and whatever you earn flows into a different account — the affiliate network.
 The network then holds onto your money while checking the quality of the lead (Are the subscribers active?
 Are they spending money?).
 After that process is done, your earnings can be paid out.

-The money you earn during a pay period is released to you sooner or later depending on your deal with the affiliate network.
+The money you earn during a pay period is released to you sooner or later depending on your deal with the affiliate network or affiliate program.
 If you prove your quality and reliability it’s possible to reach a point at which you get paid daily.
 Depending on how long you’ve worked with the network and how many valuable conversions you bring on a daily basis you will receive a shorter or longer pay frequency.

 Affiliate networks also use the NetD (D = number of days) term in determining how often you get paid.
 Net7, net15, and net30 mean that you will get paid subsequently 7, 15, or 30 days after your pay period is done, e.g.: if your pay period is from 1st January to 31st January in the case of net7 you will get paid on the 7th of February.